ome/omero-documentation/omero/developers/Server/PasswordProvider.rst

-A :doc:`/developers/Server/PasswordProvider` is an implementation of the Java interface :source:`ome.security.auth.PasswordProvider <components/server/src/ome/security/auth/PasswordProvider.java>`.
+A :doc:`/developers/Server/PasswordProvider` is an implementation of the Java interface :server_source:`ome.security.auth.PasswordProvider <src/main/java/ome/security/auth/PasswordProvider.java>`.
 Several implementations exist currently:

--  :source:`ome.security.auth.JdbcPasswordProvider <components/server/src/ome/security/auth/JdbcPasswordProvider.java>`
+-  :server_source:`ome.security.auth.JdbcPasswordProvider <src/main/java/ome/security/auth/JdbcPasswordProvider.java>`
    is the most common provider, and uses the "password" table for storing passwords hashed using MD5 and salt per user.
--  :source:`ome.security.auth.FilePasswordProvider <components/server/src/ome/security/auth/FilePasswordProvider.java>`
+-  :server_source:`ome.security.auth.FilePasswordProvider <src/main/java/ome/security/auth/FilePasswordProvider.java>`
    is rarely used, but in some scenarios may be useful since it permits setting usernames and passwords in a plain text file.
--  :source:`ome.security.auth.LdapPasswordProvider <components/server/src/ome/security/auth/LdapPasswordProvider.java>`
+-  :server_source:`ome.security.auth.LdapPasswordProvider <src/main/java/ome/security/auth/LdapPasswordProvider.java>`
    is a highly configurable provider which provides READ-ONLY access to an LDAP server and can create users and groups on the fly.
 See :doc:`/developers/Server/Ldap` for more information.

 The "chainedPasswordProvider"
-(:source:`ome.security.auth.PasswordProviders <components/server/src/ome/security/auth/PasswordProviders.java>`)
+(:server_source:`ome.security.auth.PasswordProviders <src/main/java/ome/security/auth/PasswordProviders.java>`)
 is configured for use by default in :ref:`security_configuration` under :property:`omero.security.password_provider`.
 It first checks with the ``LdapPasswordProvider`` and then falls back to the ``JdbcPasswordProvider``.

-To write your own provider, you can either subclass from :source:`ome.security.auth.ConfigurablePasswordProvider <components/server/src/ome/security/auth/ConfigurablePasswordProvider.java>` as the providers above do, or write your own implementation from scratch.
+To write your own provider, you can either subclass from :server_source:`ome.security.auth.ConfigurablePasswordProvider <src/main/java/ome/security/auth/ConfigurablePasswordProvider.java>` as the providers above do, or write your own implementation from scratch.
 You will need to define your object in a Spring XML file matching the pattern ``ome/services/db-*.xml``.
 See